-5. Data protection principles
+7. Data protection principles

-When using personal data, data protection laws require that the college complies with the following principles and that personal data must be:
+7.1.
+When using personal data, data protection laws require that the college complies with the following six principles and that personal data must be:

-Processed lawfully, fairly and in a transparent manner.
+7.1.1 Processed lawfully, fairly and in a transparent manner and processing shall not be lawful unless one of the processing conditions can be met.
 The college must be transparent with individuals (data subjects) about how the college will use their personal data.
 This is generally done through our privacy notices.
-The information that needs to be provided is set out in Article 13 and 14 of GDPR Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
+The information that needs to be provided is set out in Article 13 and 14 of GDPR 7.1.2 Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
 Personal data must not be collected for one reason and then processed for another unless we have informed the individual.
 Our privacy notices will normally specify that some personal data may be used for a variety of purposes.
-Adequate, relevant and limited to what is necessary for the purposes for which it is being processed.
+7.1.3 Adequate, relevant and limited to what is necessary for the purposes for which it is being processed.
 Personal data collected must be necessary for the purposes for which it is being processed and not be collected "just in case" and forms that are used to collect data will be reviewed periodically to determine whether any sections can be made optional.

-Accurate and kept up to date The college recognises that every reasonable step must be taken to ensure that personal data that is inaccurate is erased or rectified as soon as possible and understanding the purpose for which personal data has been collected and is being used and ensuring that irrelevant personal data is not collected.
+7.1.4 Accurate and kept up to date, meaning every reasonable step must be taken to ensure that personal data that is inaccurate is erased or rectified as soon as possible.
+The college recognises that every reasonable step must be taken to ensure that personal data that is inaccurate is erased or rectified as soon as possible and understanding the purpose for which personal data has been collected and is being used and ensuring that irrelevant personal data is not collected.
 This is known as data minimisation.
 Checks will be carried out on a regular basis to ensure that the data held is accurate.
 If the data is inaccurate or has changed, the college will take steps to make sure that it is erased or rectified.
-It is however the responsibility of the individual to ensure the college is keep updated with changes to personal data.
-Kept for no longer than is necessary for the purposes for which it is being processed The college should not keep personal data for longer than it is needed.
+It is however the responsibility of the individual to ensure the college and 3rd party data storage is kept updated with changes to personal data.
+7.1.5 Kept for no longer than is necessary for the purposes for which it is being processed.
+The college should not keep personal data for longer than it is needed.
 This is not a "one size fits all" basis and when personal data is no longer needed, it should be securely deleted/destroyed in accordance with retention periods outlined in the Retention Schedule Annex to this policy.
 Some records relating to former students or employees may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
-Processed in a manner that ensures appropriate security of the personal data It is a requirement of GDPR that appropriate technical and organisational security measures are used, monitored, controlled and audited to protect against unauthorised processing, accidental loss, destruction or damage of personal data.
+7.1.6 Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+It is a requirement of GDPR that appropriate technical and organisational security measures are used, monitored, controlled and audited to protect against unauthorised processing, accidental loss, destruction or damage of personal data.
 We take security very seriously and have in place policies, procedures and technologies to maintain the security of personal data.
+In recent years focus on improving cyber security, multi factor authentication, password convention and protection